stefanrinderle/softvis3d/sonar-softvis3d-plugin/README.md

 ## Evostreets layout

-Layout is a stable layout for visualizing evolving software systems using the city metaphor.
+Evostreet is a stable layout for visualizing evolving software systems using the city metaphor.

 ## Requirenments